 If we keep this simple, hypnotherapy is the use of therapeutic practice under hypnosis.
 For those who want some more detail, let’s dive into these two components.

-- CBT – considers the inter-relation between our thoughts, feelings and behaviours in any given situation
+- Cognitive Behavioural Therapy – considers the inter-relation between our thoughts, feelings and behaviours in any given situation

 - Psychodynamics – focuses on how early childhood and relations can affect our development and impact our patterns of behaviour